abarriosr/content-hub-farm/README.md

 - Build the containers

-        $./built.sh <ACH-BRANCH>
+        $./built.sh

-  If no argument is provided, it will build using this default branch for Content Hub module: **8.x-2.x**.
+  If no arguments are provided, it will build using **drupal/acquia_contenthub:~2** from the Drupal Public repository.
+  To build using Acquia Content Hub's private repository:

+        $./built.sh <ACH-BRANCH> private

   Use this command every time you need to rebuild your sites' codebase.

 - Download and install [Ngrok](https://ngrok.com).
 You will need a paid version if you want to use multiple domains.